History of the Sego Lily Center for the Abused Deaf

 Utah Governor's Award for Excellence in Public Service

-Because there was no money for an office or staff, SLCAD ran solely on a pager system with dedicated volunteers from 2000 to 2006.
-A generous private source provided SLCAD with the cash to open their first office in 2006.
-All tasks were completed by volunteers.
-Then, in 2007, SLCAD filed for and received a major federal funding from the Department of Justice's Office of Violence Against Women Programs to reach out to Deaf communities in nine rural Utah counties.
+From 2000 to 2006, SLCAD operated solely on a pager system with dedicated volunteers due to a lack of funds for an office or staff.
+Finally, an excellent private source provided SLCAD with the funds it needed to open its first office in 2006.
+Volunteers completed all tasks.
+The organization then applied for and received significant federal funding from the Department of Justice's Office of Violence Against Women Programs in 2007 to reach out to Deaf communities in nine rural Utah counties.

-SLCAD has long been focused with providing services to Deaf and hard of hearing people and providers in Utah's most remote places.
-With the help of this award, SLCAD was able to engage paid staff to focus on the Rural Grant aims and make services available to victims in rural Utah.
+SLCAD has long been committed to serving Deaf, Hard of Hearing, and Deaf-Blind people and providers in Utah's most remote locations.
+With the assistance of this award, SLCAD was able to hire paid staff to focus on the Rural Grant goals and provide services to victims in rural Utah.

-Ex-Director Joene Nicolaisen earned the Utah Governor's Award for Excellence in Public Service in June 2008 for her work with SLCAD.
+In June 2008, former Executive Director Joene Nicolaisen received the Utah Governor's Award for Excellence in Public Service for her work with SLCAD.

-SLCAD has long been focused with providing services to Deaf and hard of hearing people and providers in Utah's most remote places.
-With the help of this award, SLCAD was able to engage paid staff to focus on the Rural Grant aims and make services available to victims in rural Utah.
+SLCAD has long been committed to serving Deaf, Hard of Hearing, and Deaf-Blind people and providers in Utah's most remote locations.
+With the assistance of this award, SLCAD was able to hire paid staff to focus on the Rural Grant goals and provide services to victims in rural Utah.

-Ex-Director Joene Nicolaisen earned the Utah Governor's Award for Excellence in Public Service in June 2008 for her work with SLCAD.
+In June 2008, former Executive Director Joene Nicolaisen received the Utah Governor's Award for Excellence in Public Service for her work with SLCAD.

 Stephanie Lowder Mathis Joins